 The purpose of a trauma exposure measure is to identify what traumatic events an individual has experienced; the purpose of a PTSD measure is to determine whether the person has PTSD symptoms related to one of the identified events.

 Similarly, there are a range of PTSD measures that can be broad enough to include symptoms other than those related to PTSD.
-There are also PTSD measures that are more focused on the 17 PTSD symptoms needed to make a diagnosis.
+There are also PTSD measures that are more focused on the PTSD symptoms needed to make a diagnosis using the DSM.
 In most cases, a thorough PTSD assessment involves the use of both a broad measure and a more focused measure.

 NOTE: PTSD co-occurs with a number of physical and/or mental health conditions more often than not.
 Be sure to see the Co-Occurring Conditions section for information to help with assessment.

-One of the most important differences is in format.
-Measures range from a 17-item self-report measure with a single rating for each item to a structured interview with detailed inquiries about each symptom and interviewer ratings regarding the validity of reports.
+One of the most important differences among PTSD measures is in format.
+Measures range in number of items -and by means of administration.
+For example, measures vary from a self-report with a single rating for each item to a structured interview with detailed inquiries about each symptom and interviewer ratings regarding the validity of reports.
 There are differences among structured interviews as well: